-Overcoming Top Diversity and Inclusion Obstacles in Business
+Call to Action: Advancing Diversity and Inclusion in Business Schools

 Div Pillay: [0:15] My first, I reckon, call to action for business schools is to not make diversity and inclusion a tiny mini topic in an elective unit in a business course but rather link it in to strategic planning.
 It is a strategic effort and should be a foundational element of any business course.

 [0:47] That positioning of diversity and inclusion topics in a core pathway in a business school showcases how important it is.
 That's my first recommendation is to not hide it somewhere in a tiny unit where it's optional for diversity and inclusion to be learned and understood.
 For business leaders, it needs to be part of the core curriculum.
 That's my first call out.